Antimony51122/Data_Augmentation/README.md

 ### Main Features:

-- Back-lighting
+- Back-lighting / Afternoon
 - Large Round Corner with huge turn
 - All Vehicles presenting
 - Frequent pedestrians
-- Tree branches and barricades presenting but not covering key information
+- Tree branches, Traffic signs and barricades presenting but not covering key information

+## Scene 3: A bridge in front of the Exit of a Housing Estate

+### Main Features:

+- Partial Back-lighting / Sunset
+- Round Corner with a half complete turn
+- Mostly motors and bicycles presenting
+- All kinds of pedestrians
+- Tree branches presenting but not covering key information

 # Rapid Prototypes of 2D Image Processing